Arihant-A/Arihant_1/a/README.md

 | **Latch Warning** | Simulation won't warn | Yosys warns: "Inferred latch for signal Y" |
 | **What It Proves** | Correct logical behaviour | Correct synthesizability and minimal gate count |

-> **Golden Rule of RTL Design:** A design that simulates correctly is not guaranteed to synthesize correctly.
-Always run both flows and compare.
-A mismatch between simulation and synthesis behaviour indicates either a non-synthesizable construct in the RTL or a simulation-synthesis mismatch (SSM) - a common source of silicon bugs.
+> **Golden Rule for RTL Design:** Just because something simulates doesn’t mean it will work in synthesis.
+Always simulate and synthesize.
+A difference between the simulation and synthesis results means one of two things, either there’s something non-synthesizable in the RTL code or there’s an SSM problem.

 ### Optimization Using SKY130

 The SKY130 standard cell library teaches us that **synthesis is not just translation** - it is optimization.
 Key observations from this lab:

-**1. Cell Selection Based on Semantics:**
+**1. Selecting Cells from Semantics:**
-Yosys does not blindly map every flip-flop to the same cell.
-It reads the RTL semantics and selects the most appropriate cell:
+Not all flip-flops will be mapped by Yosys to the same cell type.
+Yosys will infer the best suited cell based on the RTL semantics as follows:
-- Async reset → `dfrtp_1` (has dedicated reset pin)
+- Async reset -> `dfrtp_1` (with an asynchronous reset pin)
-- Async set → `dfstp_1` (has dedicated set pin)
+- Async set -> `dfstp_1` (with an asynchronous set pin)
-- Sync reset → `dfxtp_1` + combinational MUX
+- Sync reset -> `dfxtp_1` + combinatorial MUX

 **2. Zero-Gate Arithmetic:**
-For `mul2` and `mult8`, Yosys performs algebraic simplification before technology mapping.
-The synthesis engine understands that `a * 2` is a left-shift and represents it as wire connections, producing a **zero-cell, zero-area, zero-power** implementation.
-This is a capability that hand-instantiated gate netlists would miss.
+Yosys performs algebraic optimization before the technology mapping stage for `mul2` and `mult8`.
+Yosys knows that `a * 2` can be implemented with a left-shift, which will be represented with wire connections, and hence will result in a **zero gate/ zero area/zero power implementation** of the functionality.

 **3. MUX Inference:**
-The `good_mux` `always @(*) if-else` construct is correctly recognized as a 2:1 MUX and mapped to `sky130_fd_sc_hd__mux2_1` - not decomposed into AND-OR-INVERT logic.
-This is the "good_mux" lesson: proper coding style leads to proper cell inference.
+The `good_mux` statement with its `always @( *) if-else` statement is properly inferred as a two-to-one multiplexer and mapped as such.
+There is no logic decomposition of the `good_mux` to AND/OR/INVERT gates but instead directly mapped to `sky130_fd_sc_hd__mux2_1`.

-**4. Hierarchy vs. Flatten Trade-off:**
+**4. Flattening vs Hierarchy:**
-For the `multiple_modules` design, both hierarchical and flat synthesis produced the same gate count (2 cells).
-In larger, optimizable designs, flattening enables cross-boundary constant propagation that can dramatically reduce cell count - but at the cost of synthesis runtime and debuggability.
+In the case of the `multiple_modules`, the flattened version and hierarchical version generated the same number of gates (2 cells).
+However, in larger and more optimizeable circuits, flattening makes it possible to perform cross-module constant propagation, which can drastically cut the cell count, although with the expense of slower synthesis and reduced debugging capabilities.

-**5. The Role of `abc`:**
+**5. Importance of `abc`:**
-The ABC logic optimization engine inside Yosys is the key to high-quality results.
-It uses Boolean satisfiability (SAT) and BDD-based techniques to minimize the logic cone before mapping to library cells.
-Running `synth` without `abc -liberty` produces a higher gate count; adding `abc` is essential for production-quality synthesis.
+The Boolean satisfiability and BDD optimizations made available by `abc` logic optimization engine from Yosys allow reducing logic cones prior to mapping library cells.
+Synthesis without `abc` -liberty leads to significantly higher gate count.
+Thus, using `abc` is crucial for industrial synthesis quality.

 ---

 ## Summary

-This 12-hour workshop covered the complete RTL-to-gates flow, from writing Verilog HDL through functional simulation and waveform analysis to technology-mapped synthesis with a real open-source PDK.
-The modules studied - a 2:1 MUX, hierarchical AND-OR logic, three flavours of D flip-flop, and zero-logic arithmetic - were specifically chosen to exercise every major synthesis behaviour: combinational MUX inference, hierarchical vs. flat netlist strategies, asynchronous vs. synchronous sequential control, and constant-folding arithmetic optimization.
-The SKY130 library grounded every synthesis result in real silicon cells, making this lab directly applicable to actual ASIC and FPGA physical implementation flows.
+This 12-hour training course involved the entire RTL to gates pipeline, including Verilog HDL programming, functional simulation and waveform observation, technology-mapped synthesis using an open source PDK.
+The circuits selected for study included the 2:1 multiplexer, hierarchical AND/OR logic, three types of D flip-flops, and zero logic arithmetic, all selected to demonstrate the major synthesis behaviors, namely, MUX inference, hierarchical vs flat netlist design approaches, asynchronous vs synchronous sequential circuits, and arithmetic constant folding.
+The SKY130 cell library provided the basis for each synthesis result into silicon transistors, making this training relevant to practical chip design and fabrication processes.

 ---